blackfireio/player/docs/formats.rst

                       foo: scalar('bar')
                   json: true

-Note that scenarios defined with a key are abstract and are not be run by ``runMulti()``.
+Note that scenarios defined with a key are abstract and will not be run by ``runMulti()``.

 .. tip::